gloveboxes/OpenAI-Whisper-Transcriber-Sample/docs/docs/10-Introduction.md

 # Introduction to OpenAI Whisper and Functions

 This sample demonstrates how you can build a simple home assistant with [OpenAI Whisper](https://openai.com/research/whisper) and [OpenAI Functions](https://platform.openai.com/docs/guides/gpt/function-calling).

-OpenAI Whisper is a powerful multilingual speech-to-text transcription model.
-OpenAI Functions extract structured data from unstructured prompt data, making it easier for your code to determine the next course of action.
-Together, OpenAI Whisper and OpenAI Functions can be used to build a simple home assistant that you can interact with using natural language.
+OpenAI Whisper is a powerful multilingual speech-to-text transcriber, and OpenAI Functions allow you to extract structured data from unstructured text.
+Together, these AI models bridge the messy unstructured world of natural language, both speech and written, with the structured world of software development.
+This bridge opens up exciting possibilities for UX designers and App developers enabling more accessible and intuitive app experiences.

 <iframe width="100%" height="420" src="https://www.youtube.com/embed/Io8cHdhRnYA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>